 Dog Bite Injury Lawyer Representing Victims Across NJ and PA

 Unlike other practice areas, under Pennsylvania law, the owner of a dog that attacks a person may be held responsible.
-However, it must still be shown that the owner of the dog knew his or her dog had a “vicious propensity.”
+However, it must still be shown that the owner of knew his or her dog had a “vicious propensity.”
 In other words, it must be shown that the owner knew or should have known that the dog was vicious or dangerous.

 The “One Free Bite” Rule Is Not True

-Defendants often attempt to argue they are not responsible for a dog attack if the dog never bit anyone in the past.
+Defendants often attempt to argue they are not responsible for a dog attack if it never bit anyone in the past.
 This is due to the mistaken belief that a dog is entitled to “one free bite” before an owner knows the dog is potentially vicious.
 However, this is simply not true.

 Finding All Potential Parties

 Philadelphia’s dog bite lawyer John Mattiacci and the firm make every effort to identify everyone who may be responsible for a dog bite.
-This includes not only the owner of the dog but also dog walkers, the landlord of the property where the dog is kept or was located, the breeder or seller of the dog, and any person that trained the dog.
+This includes not only the owner of the dog but also dog walkers, the landlord of the property where the dog is kept or was located, the breeder or seller of the dog, and any person that trained it.